-In Igor Pro 6.23, the SetTextWaveData routine was changed to return an error if the wave is locked or if the wave was passed to a thread as a parameter to the thread worker function.
-This change is in Igor, not in the XOP Toolkit.
+SetTextWaveData returns an error if the wave is locked or if the wave was passed to a thread as a parameter to the thread worker function.

-SetTextWaveData is Igor-thread-safe with Igor Pro 6.20 or later with certain exceptions explained under Waves Passed to Igor Threads as Parameters on page 177.
+SetTextWaveData is Igor-thread-safe with certain exceptions explained under Waves Passed to Igor Threads as Parameters on page 161.
 You can call it from a thread created by Igor but not from a private thread that you created yourself.
-See Igor-Thread-Safe Callbacks on page 178 for details.
+See Igor-Thread-Safe Callbacks on page 162 for details.